Concourse¶

 pipeline and keep it up-to-date.

-or not.
-If you're using Vault, then you don't need to make further changes in your current pipelines, as they'll keep picking up their ((params))
+There's one important thing to consider here though: whether you're using a secrets manager for providing the pipeline ((params)) or not.
+If you're using a secrets manager, then you don't need to make further changes in your current pipelines, as they'll keep picking up their ((params))

 or secrets.yaml